bolderbrush10/SearchlightAssault/programmer-notes.md

 -- So, obviously the balance of this mod is always going to be whack.
 Any meaningful amount of +Range is ridiculously powerful, no matter where we put it in the tech tree.
 -- Perhaps, in addition to costing more power the more turrets a light boots, we can create an event to trigger an attack when a biter gets spotted?
+-- (Maybe we can have a 'flash' go off when turrets energize / deenergize to hide the stuttering attack that happens when turrets are being swapped in and out?)
 -- Maybe have two different 'ranges' of boost?
 Such that it can boost 1 turret out to X meters, and then all the rest to X - Z meters?

 -- Maybe require players to connect their light with wire to the turrets they want it to affect?
 -- Connect it to a beacon to have the light auto-boost in a radius?
 -- Have another version that takes a beacon as an ingredient to auto-boost?
+-- Have a version that takes a radar for a really big boost?
+-- Nah.
+Honestly, imagine what the actual game devs would do.
+There'd just be ONE version of a turret.
+So don't be like this.